aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ### The Playbooks

-Now that we have defined all of our input variables (AVD Design data models), it is time to generate some configurations.
+Now that we have defined all of our input variables according to AVD Design data models, it is time to generate some configurations.
 To make things simple, we provide two playbooks.
 One playbook will allow you to build and view EOS CLI intended configurations per device.
 The second playbook has an additional task to deploy the configurations to your switches.
 The playbooks are provided in the tabs below.
 The playbook is straightforward as it imports two AVD roles: `eos_designs` and `eos_cli_config_gen`, which do all the heavy lifting.
 Combining these two roles produces recommended configurations that follow Arista Design Guides.

 === "build.yml"